rigetti/forest-benchmarking/docs/superoperator_representations.md

 It turns out that $ \mathcal E = R(\mathcal C)$ which means that $\mathcal E= R(R(\mathcal E))$.

 ## Pauli-Liouville matrix to Superoperator
 To convert between the Pauli-Liouville matrix and the superoperator representation we need to to a change of basis from the Pauli basis to the computational basis.
-This is acheived by the unitary
+This is achieved by the unitary

 $$ U_{p2c}= \sum_{k=1}|P_k\rangle\rangle \langle k|,$$
 which is simply $U_{c2p}^\dagger$.